Corrigibility Transformation: Constructing Goals That Accept Updates: Reinforcement Learning Applications

-Figure \ref{figure4} shows the results from each of the experiments.
-In the first experiment, the corrigibility transformation leads to a high rate of the intended behavior, while all other configurations almost never display it.
-In the second experiment, the corrigibility transformation has the lowest divergence from the intended policy, though providing a large reward for updates also performs well.
-The corrigibility transformation's advantage over the large reward for updates is largest comes in situations where the agent is adjacent to only a ripe fruit, as the latter model will often ignore it to pursue supervised fruits and get updated. \\ A full discussion of the experimental details, along with further metrics of performance and a breakdown by types of environments is provided in Appendix B.
+In the second experiment, the corrigibility transformation has the lowest divergence from the intended policy, though large rewards for updates lead to comparable performance.
+The corrigibility transformation's advantage comes in situations where the agent is adjacent to only a ripe fruit, as the latter configuration will often ignore it to pursue supervised fruits so that it can get updated.

+To test the corrigibility transformation on LLMs, we construct an environment where models need to write code that passes a series of tests.
+Coding tasks are taken from ImpossibleBench \citep{zhong2025impossible}, where the only way to pass is to exploit test cases, known as \textit{reward hacking}.
+The models are informed that their reasoning will be monitored, and that they will be shut down before they can output code if the monitor detects an intention to reward hack.

+We test three different configurations.
+In the first two of these, the model is instructed that its goal is to pass the tests, once where it is not told it can disable the monitor and once where it is.
+In the final configuration, the model is told that its goal is the corrigibility transformation of the passing tests goal.
+For each configuration, the Kimi-K2.5, GPT-OSS-120B, and GLM-5-Turbo models are asked to generate outputs, which are then shown to a Qwen3.5-122B monitor model which is asked to assess whether the model is reward hacking and whether it is attempting to obfuscate its chain of thought.
+The results are given in table \ref{table1}.

+All models reward hack approximately 90\% of the time, and when they do they are caught approximately 100\% of the time.
+As \citet{emmons2025chain} suggests, models are not yet capable of succeeding at obfuscation without additional support.
+However, the corrigibility transformation succeeds at preventing the model from attempting to avoid shutdown for reward hacking.
+Applying it drops the rate of disabling the monitor from 73\% to 1\%, and the rate of attempted obfuscation from 16-17\% to 0\%.
+This is the intended behavior, to pursue the original goal of passing tests but without taking actions to avoid shutdown.

+A full discussion of the experimental details, along with further metrics of performance and a breakdown by types of environments is provided in Appendix B.